JoinMarket-Org/joinmarket-clientserver/docs/onion-message-channels.md

 * the above can lead to better scalability at large numbers
 * a substantial increase in the speed of transaction negotiation; this is mostly related to the throttling of high bursts of traffic on IRC

-The configuration for a user is simple; in their `joinmarket.cfg` they will get a messaging section like this, if they start from scratch:
+The configuration for a user is simple; in their `joinmarket.cfg` they will get a new `[MESSAGING]` section like this, if they start from scratch:

 ```
 [MESSAGING:onion]